tate-mason/SchoolWork/Y2S1/Health/Papers/Week7/fink_summ.md

 Economists should care about this question because it touches on fundamental concepts of market efficiency, information asymmetry, and consumer behavior.
 Understanding how unused observables impact insurance pricing can provide insights into how markets function when all relevant information is not utilized.
 This can help to inform market behavior and differences across different types of insurance products.

 # What Did We Learn?

+We learned that there is credible evidence that socioeconomic status is a key source of mortality information which is not priced by the insurance companies.
+Further, we learn about testing for these unobservables and their importance to actual inference.